eth-cscs/cpp-course-2023/01_04_generic_programming_1_templates/templates_part1.md

     };
 ```

-* a const modifier on member function changes the function signature
+* a const modifier on member function changes the function signature (type)
   * so the _change_ in return type is ok

 ---